gre-v-el/repo-watcher/README.md

 - [x] `find <directory> [-w]`

     Find all repositories in a given directory.
 By default it omits already watched repositories. -w flags includes watched repositories.
-- [ ] `report [<.git directory path>] [-s]`
+- [x] `report [<.git directory path>] [-s]`

     If given a path, report the state of this repository.
-Otherwise report the state of all watched repositories. `-s` flag tells the program to only report the number of successes/failures without displaying data for each repository.
+Otherwise report the state of all watched repositories. `-s` flag tells the program to summarize the report without details.
 - [ ] `apply`

     Resolve all trivial cases (only push or only pull)